matthew-setiawan/Analogue-Music-Synthesizer/README.md

 # Analogue-Music-Synthesizer - Embedded Systems Coursework 2

   # Running The Code
   Navigate to https://github.com/matthew-setiawan/Analogue-Music-Synthesizer/tree/main/src to find main.cpp used to upload software to the board.
+Timing analysis code can be run and demonstrated by navigating to the test_timing branch and running the relevant code there.
+To observe how we conducted analysis with the FreeRTOS() stats buffer please navigate to the timing_report value.

   # Using the Board